 If the insurance company won’t reach an acceptable settlement even with negotiation, you might file a lawsuit to pursue the money you deserve.
 At this point, you’ll definitely want a lawyer on your side who has experience taking motorcycle accident cases to court.
 They should be prepared to take your case as far as it is necessary to get the compensation you need.

-Fault is Unclear
+Fault Is Unclear

 If it’s clear who caused your accident and you have strong evidence to back it up, the insurance company is more likely to offer you a fair settlement.
 However, if it’s not easy to tell who caused the accident, the insurance company might fight your claim.
 They will be more willing to risk a lawsuit if they feel your case isn’t strong enough.